Four businesspeople looking at a laptop

 Build Cross-Generational Project Teams

 If you want to create a cohesive work environment, mix it up.
-Your multigenerational workforce will get along better the more they interact.
+Your multigenerational workforce will build relationships and collaborate better the more they interact across age groups.
 Consider:

 • Matching experienced team members with younger employees